 Here are some common mortgage questions you might have as a first-time homebuyer.

-Banks offer mortgages to earn interest on the principal amount.
-Like most loans, a mortgage paid off with additional interest, fees and sometimes penalties, allowing the lender to make a profit.
+Banks offer mortgages to earn interest on the loan amount.
+Like most loans, a mortgage involves interest, fees and sometimes penalties, allowing the lender to make a profit.

-A mortgage rate is the percentage rate of interest you pay on a mortgage loan.
-Mortgage rates can greatly vary widely depending on the length of the mortgage term, whether it is a fixed mortgage rate or a variable mortgage rate, an open or closed mortgage, etc.
+A mortgage rate is the percentage of interest on the loaned amount that you must pay over the term.
+Mortgage rates can vary widely depending on the length of the mortgage term, whether it is a fixed mortgage rate or a variable mortgage rate, an open or closed mortgage, along with many other factors.

 Having a fixed rate mortgage means that your mortgage rate and payment amount will remain the same during the term.
 A fixed mortgage means no surprises, helping you budget with confidence.